Indrikoterio/Suiron.jl/README.md

 ## Usage

-In the top folder is a program called [query.jl](query.jl), which loads facts and rules from a file, and allows the user to query the knowledge base.
+In the top folder is a program called [Query.jl](Query.jl), which loads facts and rules from a file, and allows the user to query the knowledgebase.
 Query can be run in a terminal window as follows:

 ```
-julia query.jl test/kings.txt
+julia Query.jl test/kings.txt
 ```

 The user will be prompted for a query with this prompt: ?-